MARTAdip/superblog/README.md

 module.exports = config;
 ```
 4. Now i can install everthing from the terminal, with `npm install` or `npm i`
-5. We can create a `.gitignore` file, adding the `_node-modules
+5. We can create a `.gitignore` file, adding the `_node-modules` and the `.env` file

-Create a copy of env file: `cp .env.example .env`  and set your credentials.
+Create a copy of env file: `cp .env.example .env`  and set my credentials.
 Eg:
 ```
 PORT=5000
 MONGOURL=mongodb://localhost/superblog
 ```
+(i can decide the port where the magic happens :-) )

 # Start node server

 `node server/server.js`